 At long last, I've finally found the real name of my unknown Spring flowers in our mini garden, which saturates among our tulips together with the Bluebells accumulating competition.
 It was a shame because my mother in the Philippines has been asking what's the name and I could not tell the name especially her Harlequin bulbs or corms starting to grow for her first time to see them in real ☺☺☺.
-Good for you mom, you're able to start your bulbs growing!
+Good for you mum, you're able to start your bulbs growing!

 TIP FOR GROWING:

-Here are my digital scrapbook photography:
+Here is my digital scrapbook photography: